Jiantastic/embedTrioMotors/README.md

 ## To-do-list:

+### motor will spin for a defined number of rotations and stop without overshooting.
+(PWM controlled torque?)

+### motor will spin at a defined angular velocity, either continuously or as a maximum while carrying out specification 1. (accessing the time interval?)

 1. Turn the polling loop into interrupt-controlled loop

 2. Integrate the Quadrature Encoder Interface(QEI) codes into mbed and determine the formula for calculating the average or instantenous angle (position) and angular velocity.